Architects: LOVE architecture and urbanism: Love Architecture

-From the architect.
+Text description provided by the architects.
 With the HafenCity Hamburg, a new district covering 157 hectares is being developed directly at the port.
 In addition to the mixed utilization, the relevant urban development concept calls for high-quality architecture.
 For this reason, there was a separate tendering process for each individual building site.

 LOVE architecture and urbanism from Graz won the competition for “Baufeld 10.”
 The site is situated in an area within the Dallmannkai, directly on the water and in direct proximity to the “Elbphilharmonie” – a concert hall currently being developed by the Swiss Office of Herzog & de Meuron.
 In total, 26 architecutral offices were awarded projects at the Kaiserkai.